Back to Blog

 What is RPA?

-Digital workers can go through a process just like a human worker can, logging in and out of applications, copying and pasting data over from one system to another, and even reading documents and sending emails.
+Bots can go through a process just like a human worker can, logging in and out of applications, copying and pasting data over from one system to another, and even reading documents and sending emails.

 RPA when combined with OCR results in a form of intelligent document processing, or IDP.
 It’s at the nexus of these three technologies where companies start to see more than just automated document processing, but the automation of entire digital workflows – and this is where OCR starts to create some real transformation in an organization.

-Use cases for OCR-enabled digital workers
+Use cases for OCR-enabled bots

 When you combine the ability to read and parse unstructured text and data sets with automation, you have an opportunity to automate large swaths of rules-based, repetitive processes in your organization.
 Some of these use cases include: